UPB Bildmarke

 • Link kopieren

-X.509 certificates are used in TLS connections to verify the identity of clients and servers.
-To this end, clients and servers have to check whether a certificate is valid and correctly signed.
-Furthermore, clients and servers can verify whether a specific certificate has been revoked by the issuing certificate authority.
+Revocation Handling.
+Clients and servers can verify whether a specific certificate has been revoked by the issuing certificate authority.
 Two known and used revocation mechanism are OCSP and CRL.
-In this thesis, you evaluate different TLS server applications for their (in)correct handling of certificate revocation with OCSP and CRL.
+In this direction, you should evaluate different TLS server applications for their (in)correct handling of certificate revocation with OCSP and CRL and implement the corresponding test cases for the framework (and possible extensions to our X.509 Attacker, which is used by X.509 Anvil).

 What to bring: